cryptographix/pcsc-deno/README.md

 #### Method: `async waitForChange()`
 Waits for a change with this reader such as card insertion, removal, connection or disconnection, returning, on completion, the current reader [`status`](#property-status).
 An optional timeout value (in ms) may be supplied, defaulting to "immediate" if absent.
+Should no change be detected within the specified timeout, `no-change` is returned.

 Upon successful completion, `waitforChange` will update internal state that can be inspected from class properties such as [`state`](#property-state), [`status`](#property-status), as well as `isPresent`, `isMute` and `isConnected`.